Amazon A Plus Content, also known as Enhanced Brand Content (EBC), helps boost sales by up to 10% when optimized.

 How to Optimize Copy & Images for Amazon EBC’s

-This section is not so much about design advice as it is SEO advice.
+This section is not so much about design advice as it is about SEO advice.

 Although text within A+ Content isn’t indexed by Amazon’s algorithm, it is indexed by external search engines like Google.
 Including alt-text descriptions that are found during keyword research that were not included in the product features section could help you get found on other search engines on the web.